mvdh7/pytzer/docs/modules/cflibs.md

 ## Print out coefficients

-You can use the function **CoeffLib.print_coeffs** to create a file containing every coefficient, evaluated at a single input temperature of your choice.
+You can use the function **CoeffLib.print_coeffs** to create a file containing every coefficient, evaluated at a single input temperature and pressure of your choice.
 For example:

 ```python
 mycflib.print_coeffs(298.15,'myCoeffs.txt')